 BENEFITS OF GREEN TEA

 Athletes need to maintain their concentration at all times.
-The slightest mental slip can lead to mistakes that lead to defeat or injury.
+The slightest mental slip can lead to mistakes which can lead to defeat or injury.
 Staying hydrated and stimulated can be a difficult balance to find.
 Energy drinks that hydrate are often packed with additives which stimulate but they can also result in a big crash.

 It also turns out that drinking green tea before exercise can help burn more calories and fat.
 You can read all about the full health benefits of green tea here.